Women's suffrage in Wisconsin: Road to ratification

 Before and during the United States entry into World War I, the suffragists in Wisconsin were divided over whether to support the war effort.
 The WWSA and the Wisconsin National Woman's Party tried to remain neutral, which was criticized and attacked by the press.
 German-American suffragists in Wisconsin faced anti-German sentiment.
 Catt's plan during wartime involved suffragists aiding the war effort, which put many Wisconsin suffragists who were also pacifists, in a difficult spot.
 Brown was one of the activists picketing the White House on March 4, 1917.
-Meta Berger hosted the first meeting of a NWP branch of the at her home on October 14, 1917.
+Meta Berger hosted the first meeting of a NWP branch at her home on October 14, 1917.
 Berger left WWSA, angry that the organization went on to endorse the war.
 James and Gale also joined the NWP.
 Youmans, still in charge of WWSA, continued to work to support the war effort.

 In January 1918, the United States House of Representatives passed the amendment that would go on to become the Nineteenth Amendment.
 WWSA member, Jessie Jack Hooper was on hand to lobby for NAWSA.
 During 1919, Youmans was called to Washington to lobby Congress on the women's suffrage amendment, which had to go through another legislative session where it passed both houses.
 After its passage, Youmans returned to Wisconsin to fight for the amendment's ratification.
 The states of Illinois and Wisconsin fought to become the first to ratify.
 On June 10, 1919, Wisconsin ratified the Nineteenth Amendment.
 The legislature of the state of Illinois beat Wisconsin to the ratification by one hour.
 David G. James was appointed Special Courier for the ratification papers by the governor.
 The Wisconsin Secretary of State, Merlin Hull, gave James money to travel.
 Ada James arrived at Madison with a packed suitcase for her father who immediately left for Washington, D.C.
 Wisconsin became the first state to finalize the ratification by turning in the paperwork to the State Department on June 13, 1919.